drew2ch/YuLab-Spring25/pioneer3/blast-foldseek-notes/blast-notes.md

 Andrew Chung, hc893, 4/14/2025

 The Basic Local Alignment Search Tool (BLAST) finds regions of local similarity between protein or nucleotide sequences.
 The program compares nucleotide or protein sequences to sequence in a database and calculates the statistical significance of the matches.
-Below, my summary exemplifies a runthrough of `blastp` (Protein BLAST).
+Below is a comprehensive run-through of the `blastp` (Protein BLAST) workflow.

+Information acquired from [NCBI website](https://www.ncbi.nlm.nih.gov/books/NBK1734/) and ChatGPT.

 ## Query Sequence Pre-processing

-Query sequences must be loaded into **FASTA format**, and pre-processing steps such as masking of low-complexity regions (e.g. repeats, such as `AAAAAA` or `TATATA`) may be performed.
+Query sequences must be loaded into **FASTA format**, and pre-processing steps such as masking of low-complexity regions (e.g. repetitive sequences) may be performed.
 Example FASTA format below:

 ```fasta
 >SequenceName Description